tomy2105/KnowledgeNotes/cloud/google.md

 #### Cloud Functions

 Serverless execution environment for building and connecting cloud services.
 Can write simple, single-purpose functions that are attached to events.
-Cloud Function is [triggered](https://cloud.google.com/functions/docs/calling) when an event being watched is fired.
+Cloud Function is [triggered](https://cloud.google.com/functions/docs/calling) when an event being watched is fired, event can be:
+- HTTP triggers
+- Pub/Sub triggers
+- Cloud Storage triggers
+- Generalized Eventarc triggers

 Code executes in a fully managed environment with no need to provision any infrastructure or worry about managing any servers.
 Cloud Functions have access to the Google Service Account credential and are thus seamlessly authenticated with the majority of Google Cloud services.